-The Water Framework Directive is a piece of European legislation that promotes a new approach to water management through river basin planning.
-The legislation addresses inland surface waters, estuarine waters, coastal waters and groundwater.
-The purpose of the Water Framework Directive are to maintain "high status" of waters where it exists, prevent any deterioration in the existing status of waters and achieve at least "good status" in relation to all waters by 2015.
+The Water Framework Directive is European legislation that promotes a new approach to water management through river basin planning.
+The legislation addresses inland surface waters, estuarine waters, coastal waters and groundwaters.
+The purpose of the Water Framework Directive is to maintain "high status" of waters where it exists, prevent any deterioration in the existing status of waters and achieve at least "good status" in relation to all waters by 2015.
 Member States will have to ensure that a co-ordinated approach is adopted for the achievement of these objectives.